Viewing Hierarchies Outside of Jira

 Speak to your Jira admin if you are unsure what Confluence instances are connected to your Jira instance.

-1. To embed a Hierarchy for Jira tree view on a Confluence page, go to the Actions menu button, then select Copy Sharable URL.
+1. To embed a Hierarchy for Jira tree view on a Confluence page, click the Export & share data button, then select Copy Shareable URL from the menu displayed.
+This saves a link to your clipboard.

 2. Navigate to the Confluence page where you want to display your summary.